shapecode/hidden-entity-type-bundle/README.md

     // ...
     $builder->add('entity', 'entity_hidden', array(
         'class' => 'YourBundle:Entity'
-        'property' => 'entity_id', // You can change mapped property by using this option (default is 'id') 'em' => 'common_em' // You can use specified entity manager (default is 'default') ));
+        'property' => 'entity_id', // Mapped property name (default is 'id') 'data' => $entity, // Field value by default 'invalid_message' => 'The entity does not exist.', // Message that would be shown if no entity found 'em' => 'common_em' // You can use specified entity manager ));
 ```